Tuesday, November 30

 What are you thankful that begins with the letter L?

-Joey is thankful for leaves.
-He loves when all the leaves fall off of the trees so he can jump in the big piles of them when his parents rake them up.
+I am thankful for leaves.
+I love when all the leaves turn to beautiful fall colors and fall to the ground.
 Leaves provide food and air to assist a plant in staying healthy.
 Did you know that it is not good to rake leaves up?
 You should mulch them up and just let them rot into the ground.
 It is healthy for the soil and the environment.
 Leaves also help make the oxygen that we breathe.
 Leaves are very important to us and our environment.

 Do you love to jump into big piles of leaves?